twhitehead/notes-kobohacking/README.md

 In practice though it seems the initial bus probe is sufficient.

+## Modifying the environment

+The environment is 128KiB and stored a mmcblk0+768KiB.
+It consists of a (little endian) crc32 checksum followed by a series of NULL seperated key=value pairs.
+It is NULL padded to the full length (minus the checksum).
+The checksum is over the values and padding.

+A default environment emedded in u-boot (mmcblk0+0x22dd8) is used if it does not match.
+It has bootdelay=1 set and so can be interrupted.
+A simple way to get into u-boot then is to invalided the checksum.
+It can then be setup in u-boot and saved with the writeenv command.

+It can also be created from a key=value CR separated pairs file

+keyvals=""
+while read line; do
+  keyvals="${keyvals}$(echo -n "$line" | xxd -p)00"
+done < config.ascii
+keyvals="${keyvals//$'\n'/}"

+padding="00"
+for ((i=0; i<17; i++)); do
+  padding="${padding}${padding}"
+done

+output="${keyvals}${padding:${#keyvals}+8}"
+{ crc32 <(echo "$output" | xxd -r -p) | tac -r -s '..'
+  echo "$output"
+} | xxd -r -p > config.raw

+dd if=config.raw of=/dev/mmcblk0 bs=1024 seek=768 count=128

+Kobo updates will update the u-boot and the kernel areas but does not touch the environment.
+The default environment normal boots with root set to mmcblk0p1.
+Holding a specific external button while booting (e.g., backlight for Glo and Aura) should switch this to mmcblk0p2.

+The default mmcblk0p2 rootfs image re-images mmcblk0p1 and mmcblk0p2.

+## A better u-boot

+The builtin boot command does the following

+mmc read 2 ${loadaddr} 0x800 0x2000

+It is possible, however, to directly load a specific image off the onboard mnt partition (it has to be FAT as the ext2 commands just silently fail on the ext4 filesystem)

+fatload mmc 2:3 ${loadaddr} uImage  # internal storage

+or a plugged in SD card (the external SD mmc device number varies:
+Aura=0, Glo=1, etc.).
+The command `fatls mmc 0:3` with an optional directory will list the contents of the file system.
+Changing

+bootcmd=run bootcmd_mmc

+to

+bootcmd=run bootargs_base bootargs_mmc; load_ntxkernel; mmc rescan 0; fatload mmc 0:3 ${loadaddr} uImage; bootm

+will cause it to use uImage from the FAT formated 3rd partition on the external SD disk as the kernel if it exists and fall back to the builtin one otherwise.
+This gives a way to play with kernels without having to open up the Kobo and solder onto the serial port.

+An even more powerful option is to have it try and load a u-boot script for the external SD drive and execute it.

+run bootargs_base bootargs_mmc; load_ntxkernel; mmc rescan 0; fatload mmc 0:3 0x70400000 uScript; source 0x70400000; bootm

+The script is assembled using mkImage

+mkimage -A arm -O linux -T script -C none -a 0 -e 0 -n 'u-boot script' -d script uScript

+The load and source commands fall through if uScript cannot be found, and the boot boots as normal.
+The advantage here is arbitrary u-boot commands can be run.
+This means, for example, root=/dev/mmcblk1p3 could be passed so everything will run off the external SD card making it possible to leave the Kobo image entirely untouched.

+An example script that optionally override the kernel from a uImage file (note again that external SD mmc device number varies) if it exists and boot with root=/dev/mmcblk1p1 (see bootargs_SD) is

+run bootargs_base bootargs_SD; fatload mmc 0:3 ${loadaddr} uImage

 # Patching kernel

 The official kobo provided kernel can be downloaded from here